fenago/apache-cassandra-intellij/md_files/1_cassandra_with_cqlsh.md

 (3 rows)
 ```

-As mentioned previously, the following chapters will discuss why and
+As mentioned previously, the following labs will discuss why and
 when Cassandra only allows certain `PRIMARY KEY` components to
 be used in the `WHERE` clause.
 The important thing to remember
 at this point is that in Cassandra, tables and data structures should be